Olympus-Analytics/ngx-gaia-gis/projects/gaia-gis/README.md

   "https://example.com/icon.png"
 );
 ```
-if you don't give the info, theres no problem cause is optional, just the popup wont'appear
+if you don't give the info, there's no problem cause is optional, just the popup wont'appear
 ## API Documentation

 ### Methods